Tuvalu and the United Nations

-Tuvalu became the 189th member of the United Nations in September 2000.
+Tuvalu became the 189th member of the United Nations on September 5, 2000.
 Tuvalu is one of 14 states not recognising the People's Republic of China.
 The country has played a role in advocating for more ambitious international cooperation on mitigating climate change, given the country's vulnerability to its impacts.

 Overview

-Tuvalu, one of the world's smallest countries, has indicated that its priority within the United Nations is to emphasise "climate change and the unique vulnerabilities of Tuvalu to its adverse impacts".
+Tuvalu, one of the world's smallest countries, financed its membership with the revenue collected from its top-level domain .tv.
+Tuvalu has indicated that its priority within the United Nations is to emphasise "climate change and the unique vulnerabilities of Tuvalu to its adverse impacts".
 Other priorities are obtaining "additional development assistance from potential donor countries", widening the scope of Tuvalu's bilateral diplomatic relations, and, more generally, expressing "Tuvalu's interests and concerns".
 The issue of climate change has featured prominently in Tuvalu's interventions.
 Indeed, the country joined the United Nations as soon as it could afford to do so, to raise the issue to greater prominence.
 In June 2007, Prime Minister Apisai Ielemia wrote in the UN Chronicle that climate change was the "one issue that strikes at the heart of my nation", and added: "For this reason, Tuvalu has been very active in climate change negotiations and has actively participated in recent discussions in the UN Security Council.
 For a small island developing State like Tuvalu, this is a security issue of immense proportions".
 He called for "a new kind of Marshall Plan to secure the necessary funds to meet the costs of adaptation".
 Willy Telavi, who became Prime Minister in December 2010, has likewise asked the United Nations to act urgently on the issue.